nextcloud/app_api/docs/TestDeploy.rst

 Possible errors:

-- Container failed to start with GPU support
+- Container failed to start with GPU support (may be missing or misconfigured)
     - For NVIDIA, refer to the `NVIDIA Docker configuration docs <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html>`_.
     - For AMD, refer to the `ROCm Docker configuration docs <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/how-to/docker.html>`_.
+- The ExApp issue during startup (e.g. not enough memory)

 Heartbeat